HighlandsMMO/Game-Features/README.md

 # Game-Features
-This repo is for commands we will need for testing and for player use
+This repo is for some of the game features we will add, mostly some small additions but also some key mechanics